book-em/helm-charts/notes/README.md

-Unlike in `infrastructure`, where we read the contents of the log file specifically created by the services, in here we read log files created by Kubernetes themselves, so the two are not equivalent, but the Kubernetes approach is better because it collects more logs and is more exhaustive.approach is better because it collects more logs and is more exhaustive.
+Unlike in `infrastructure`, where we read the contents of the log file specifically created by the services, in here we read log files created by Kubernetes themselves, so the two are not equivalent, but the Kubernetes approach is better because it collects more logs and is more exhaustive.

 **18. Metrics**